tomcadene/appalyt/README.md

 # appalyt
-Monitor and analyze historical App Store rankings with our comprehensive, user-friendly platform.
+Monitor and analyze historical App Store rankings with a comprehensive, user-friendly platform.